Zabamund/whoami/my_journey.md

 ![Ora Valley](./images/Ora_valley.png)

 Note: chatting with the village Mukhtar - the head of the village.
-He tells me of war and peace, of smugglers carrying tea and ammunition accorss the border, and of playing on the Triassic rocks of the Kurra Chine formation
+He tells me of war and peace, of smugglers carrying tea and ammunition accross the border, and of playing on the Triassic rocks of the Kurra Chine formation

 ----